day8/re-frame/README.md

 data.
 Interceptors (data) are preferred over middleware (higher order functions).
 Etc.

-In addition, re-frame applications are recative which means data acts as the conductor.
-[It is the arrival of data which coordinates the calling of functions](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).
+On a slightly different, but related arc, re-frame applications are reactive which also elevates the importance of data because in reactive architecture data becomes the conductor.
+It is the arrival of data which [coordinates the calling of functions](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).

 **Data - that's the way we roll.**